codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 ### View deployment (Timeline) history for applications
 Review the deployments for a specific application in the Products dashboard.

-1. In the Codefresh UI, from the Ops in the sidebar, select **Products**.
+1. In the Codefresh UI, from the sidebar, select **Products**.
-1. In the Environment column with the application you require, click the application name to view deployment history.
+1. In the Environment column with the product you require, click the context menu and then select **Application info > Timeline** to view deployment history.

 {% include
 	image.html
 	lightbox="true"
 	file="/images/gitops-environments/app-timeline-view.png"
 	url="/images/gitops-environments/app-timeline-view.png"
-	alt="View deployment history for application from Environments dashboard" caption="View deployment history for application from Environments dashboard" max-width="60%"
+	alt="View deployment history for application from Products dashboard" caption="View deployment history for application from Products dashboard" max-width="60%"
 %}
-1. To view all the application’s tabs, including the Current State, Configuration, and others, click the link to **Full View** at the top of the deployment view.
+1. To view all the application’s tabs, including the Current State, Configuration, and others, click the link to **Full View** at the top.

 ### Manage applications in Products
 Manage applications grouped within a Product through each application's context menu, that includes manual sync, refresh, and other options.

-1. In the Codefresh UI, from the Ops in the sidebar, select **Products**.
+1. In the Codefresh UI, from the sidebar, select **Products**.
 1. Select the Product with the application for which to take action.
 1. Click the context menu to the right of the application, and select the option:

   * [Quick View]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/#view-deployment-configuration-info-for-selected-argo-cd-application): View deployment, definition, and event information for the selected application in the same location.
+  * [Diff View]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/#analyze-out-of-sync-applications-with-diff-view): Analyze out of sync applications.
+This option is disabled when applications are synced.
   * [Synchronize]({{site.baseurl}}/docs/deployments/gitops/manage-application/#manually-synchronize-an-argo-cd-application): Manually synchronize the application to expedite Git-to-cluster sync.
+  * [Refresh/Hard Refresh]({{site.baseurl}}/docs/deployments/gitops/manage-application/#refreshhard-refresh-argo-cd-applications): As an alternative to manually syncing an application, either sync the application with the desired state in Git (refresh), or sync the application with the desired state Git while removing the cache (hard refresh).
   * [Edit]({{site.baseurl}}/docs/deployments/gitops/manage-application/#edit-argo-cd-application-definitions): Update General or Advanced configuration settings for the application.
-  * [Refresh/Hard Refresh]({{site.baseurl}}/docs/deployments/gitops/manage-application/#refreshhard-refresh-argo-cd-applications): As an alternative to manually syncing an application, either sync the application with the desired state in Git (refresh), or sync the application with the desired state Git while removing the cache (hard refresh).
   * [Delete]({{site.baseurl}}/docs/deployments/gitops/manage-application/#delete-argo-cd-applications): Delete the application from Codefresh.

 {% include